 According to National Geographic, “Evolutionary adaptation, or simply adaptation, is the adjustment of organisms to their environment in order to improve their chances at survival in that environment.”
 So, it is all about survival…..about changing…..about evolving…..about adapting to environments.
 Those that are able to do so successfully are able to survive.
 And survive is something that sloths have been able to do for at least 35 million years.

 What Were Sloths Like Way Back When?

-In a previous article, “Evolution Of Sloths – A Bit Of History“, I discussed how sloths have evolved to be the slow-moving creatures that they are today.
+In another article, “Evolution Of Sloths – A Bit Of History“, I discussed how sloths have evolved to be the slow-moving creatures that they are today.
 35 to 40 million years ago, there was only one sloth species (today, there are six).
 Between then and now, there are sloths that have been huge; sloths that have been hole-diggers; sloths that have lived in the water, as well as on land; sloths that were cave-dwellers; and even a sloth species that was named after a U.S. President.